 8. What are the best options for my dog?

 Consider different options, but try to make an unbiased decision.
 Think of your dog first and avoid being selfish.

 If you decide it is the time to stop your dog’s suffering, you may be wondering how it works.
-Euthanasia is performed either by a vet at a clinic or at your home.
+Euthanasia is performed either by a vet at a clinic or your home.

 What options are available?
 As a rule, euthanasia drugs are either pills or injections, which work similarly.
-Most vets use pentobarbital, which first renders the animal unconscious before stopping brain and heart functions.
+Most vets use pentobarbital, which first renders the animal unconscious before stopping the brain and heart functions.
 The whole process takes a few minutes.